 Delfina is a small startup dedicated to improving the health of you and your baby.
 We are building a data-driven care platform that guides you through your pregnancy journey, with personalized insights, lifestyle health management, and direct support from your care team.

-Delfina is partnering with A&A Women's Health to test a beta version of our pregnancy app, which will continuously evaluate your personal risks for pregnancy complications, helping you and your care team proactively intervene, and continually reassure you when everything is healthy and normal.
+We are partnering with your clinic so you can use Delfina’s pregnancy app, which will continuously evaluate your personal risks for pregnancy complications, helping you and your care team proactively intervene, and continually reassure you when everything is healthy and normal.

 You can expect to receive a text, email, and/or phone call from our Delfina Guides.
 They will be working with your doctor to make sure you’re able to participate in the program to the best of your ability.
 If you don’t log into the app or enter data, your Guide will reach out to you to see how they can help.
 We’ll also let your doctor know.
 Entering your data is very important to your doctor.

 Delfina does not give out medical advice.
 We are a bridge between you and your clinic, but we cannot answer medical questions.
 While we do have informational content on our app that has been approved by medical personnel, we are not directly part of your care team.
-If you have medical questions, please contact the A&A Women's Health care team.
+If you have medical questions, please contact your clinic office.
 If you are having a medical emergency, please call 911 or go to the nearest hospital.

 To participate in the program, you do not need health insurance.

 Our Delfina Guides are here to help you navigate this program.
 As we are in beta testing, we have a few staff members called Delfina Guides to assist you in using the app and to help you stay on track with tracking your vitals each week.
-Delfina Guides are non-medical providers, so if you have medical questions, please reach out to your A&A Women’s Health care team.
+Delfina Guides are non-medical providers, so if you have medical questions, please contact your clinic office.

 Yes, you may the leave the program at any time.
 If you choose to do so, please let us know by emailing firstname.lastname@example.org.
 When you leave, any information that could be used to identify you will be erased.